-With summer right around the corner and kids home, we will be introducing a series of geeky projects to do with your kids!
+How to make a solar oven!
+That’s right – Goodbye Easy Bake Oven – Hello solar cooking.
+With summer right around the corner and kids home, we will be introducing a series of summer projects for kids!

 Our first geeky project is perfect for those of us in hot climates.
 We’re in Texas and it gets disgustingly hot here.
 So what better geeky project to do then to use that heat for good.

 Easy Bake Oven, forget about it.
-Create a Solar Oven!
+Let me show you how to make a solar oven!
 With a solar oven, you can bake cookies or a kid favorite: smores!

 Let’s get to it.
 Here is what you’ll need to make a solar oven.